 Lasson stopped in mid-grope, eyes widening in shock at the monster I had become.

 “Blake Clay Lasson,” I said.
 “You are guilty.”

 “You have sinned,” I seethed.
 “Infidelity.
+Rape.
 Betrayal.
 Theft.
-You drugged women and took from them without their consent.
+You drugged women and violated them.
 You joined with your wife’s soul, and then tore it apart.
-Your crimes are known.
+Your crimes are known from on high.
 Your debt must be paid.
 You owe!”

-I removed my hand again, and he began blubbering.
+I removed my hand, and he started to cry.

 “I’m a man!
 I can’t help it!” he said.

-“Wrong answer,” I said, and flicked my hand across his face, cutting a deep laceration into his cheek.
+“Wrong answer,” I said, and flicked my claws across his face, cutting a deep laceration into his cheek.